Futarimiti/snowmelt-cup-en-trans/invitations/trans.md

 Beneath the firmament interconnecting the past and the future, we so converged, so conversed, and so contended.
-To bring more bright smiles on the faces of all the enthusiastic fighters of Arcaea, You, the indispensable part of Us, an undisputed Arcaea fanatic,  <!-- hmmm... -->
+To bring brighter smiles on
+the faces of all the enthusiastic fighters of Arcaea, You, the indispensable part of Us, an undisputed Arcaea fanatic,  <!-- hmmm... -->